Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 How much money provides a comfortable retirement income for a couple in 2024 in the UK

-According to Which magazine, a comfortable retirement income for a couple in 2020 was £25,000 per annum.
+According to Which magazine, a comfortable retirement income for a couple back in 2020 was £25,000 per annum.
 They updated it in November 2022 to £28,000, but the RLS figure mentioned above puts the figure significantly higher at £59,000.
 To make matters even worse, the figures shown above are quoted net, after tax.

 Working towards a comfortable pension for a couple in retirement can be difficult, and having a child makes it even more challenging.
-According to the ONS, in 2022, 42% of couples had more than one child, and 15% had only one.
+According to the ONS, in 2022, 42% of couples had more than one child, while 15% had only one.

 Setting your financial goals as early as possible is essential, especially if you intend to have children and enjoy a comfortable retirement.